Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "I remember.
 I remember what happened!
 They came into our bedroom.
 They coated us in... some kind of void... a deep darkness... and we ended up here."
 Yirfir said excitedly.

 "I must contact Nelony.
 Our Nelony.
-It's been a long time since I've tried this..." she said to them.
+It's been a long time since I've tried this..."
+She said to them.

 "I'll keep watch then.
 Do it if you must, and quickly."
 Nelony Theearin said to Yirfir, keeping sight of the camp.